awaisyasir/Node_TDD_Sample/README.md

 This repo is to contain a sample for Node.JS Test Driven Development.

 After running "npm i", go to the test file and execute the test configuration of "Mocha Current File".

+NOTE: IT HAS BEEN TESTED USING VS CODE!